Security Guard Shot Outside Drake's $100M Mansion During 2 A.M. Attack

 “We’re dealing with video quality issues,” Krawczyk said.
 “As we have information and we’re able to analyze video better then we’ll be able to provide more information.”

 Billboard reports that the shooting comes a week after The Weeknd’s manager Cash experienced the same type of shooting outside his Los Angeles home.
-It also comes after Kendrick doxxed Drake’s mansion on the cover art for his “Not LIke Us” diss.
+It also comes after Kendrick used Drake’s mansion on the cover art for his “Not Like Us” diss.

 Whatever is going on with these shootings, the authorities are trying to get to the bottom of it before it escalates further.